b-wave/VP2_TFT-Weather-Receiver/README.md

 I designed a circuit board and added some usefull features such as push button setting a LiPo battery backup and charger, and a real time clock.
-Some features will need to move to the /next version/ i am working on that uses a Teensey 3.2 board!
+Some features will need to move to
+the: *next version that uses a Teensey 3.2 board will do all this and more!

 ## CREDITS:
 This is mostly a derivitive work from several authors i give credit